junhonglau/dlt-meta/docs/content/releases/_index.md

 # v0.0.10

 ## ⚠️ Breaking Changes
-- **DPM Mode Removal**: Legacy DLT pipelines using the previous DPM mode must be migrated to the default publishing mode before upgrading.
-The older flag (previously set via radio button) is no longer available.
+- **DPM Mode Removal**: DLT-META v0.0.9 pipelines using DPM mode flag must be migrated to the default publishing mode before upgrading.
 This change is metadata-only and doesn't impact existing datasets, but is irreversible.
 - **Multi-Level Namespace Changes**: Custom schema qualification in table names is no longer supported.
 Tables must be created without database qualifiers.
 - **invoke_dlt_pipeline Argument Changes**: Method arguments now require layer-specific prefixes (bronze_ or silver_) to support apply_changes_from_snapshot in both layers.
 This affects existing pipeline configurations using the previous argument naming.